jenkins-x/jx-docs/content/en/community/code/_index.md

 If the tests pass you need to get a `/lgtm` from one of the reviewers (listed in the `OWNERS` file in the repository).
 You need a new LGTM every time you push changes.
 Once the tests pass and you have a LGTM for the latest changeset, your PR will be automatically merged.

-Jenkins X (well, Tide, a component of Jenkins X) won't merge your changes until it has the tests passing against the *current* `HEAD` of `master` - but don't worry, whilst the tests *continue* to pass it will automatically merge your changeset into master and rerun the tests.
+Jenkins X (well, Keeper (lighthouse), a component of Jenkins X) won't merge your changes until it has the tests passing against the *current* `HEAD` of `main` - but don't worry, whilst the tests *continue* to pass it will automatically merge your changeset into main and rerun the tests.
 As you can imagine, this can take a little while (a few hours) if the merge queue is long.
-Tide will also automatically attempt to batch up passing changes, but if the batch fails, it will resort to merging the changesets one by one.
+Keeper will also automatically attempt to batch up passing changes, but if the batch fails, it will resort to merging the changesets one by one.

-If the retest against `HEAD` of `master` fail, then it will notify you on the pull request and you'll need to make some changes (and potentially get a new LGTM).
+If the retest against `HEAD` of `main` fail, then it will notify you on the pull request and you'll need to make some changes (and potentially get a new LGTM).

 ## Testing